 Voter Turnout Rises in the South

-Although the Voting Rights Act passed, state and local enforcement of the law was weak, and it often was ignored outright, mainly in the South and in areas where the proportion of blacks in the population was high and their vote threatened the political status quo.
+Although the Voting Rights Act passed, state and local enforcement of the law was weak, and it often was ignored outright, mainly in the South and in areas where the proportion of Black people in the population was high and their vote threatened the political status quo.

-Still, the Voting Rights Act gave African-American voters the legal means to challenge voting restrictions and vastly improved voter turnout.
-In Mississippi alone, voter turnout among blacks increased from 6 percent in 1964 to 59 percent in 1969.
+Still, the Voting Rights Act gave African American voters the legal means to challenge voting restrictions and vastly improved voter turnout.
+In Mississippi alone, voter turnout among Black people increased from 6 percent in 1964 to 59 percent in 1969.